Maharshi AP/TS Box Office Collections (5 Days): Mahesh Babu’s Film Continues Its Dream Run

 The WOM Is Average

 Most movie buffs seem to be of the opinion that Maharshi is a reasonably compelling movie that features a solid performance from Mahesh Babu but suffers due to a dull screenplay and predictable plot.
-As such, the WOM is mot as healthy as it could have been which might create a problem for Maharshi over the weekdays.
+As such, the WOM is not as healthy as it could have been which might create a problem for Maharshi over the weekdays.

 The Road Ahead…